Bodies in suitcases: Woman, 42, arrested in South Korea, faces NZ extradition

 "If you haven't got that, what are you investigating? ...
 Nobody seems to have noticed these two children have disappeared.
 So we don't know where the alleged murders or manslaughter, whatever the crime may be, we don't know where that is.
 We don't know if police are capable of finding the site, investigating it and coming up with some forensic evidence.

-"I mean it's just an Agatha Christie story at the movement, isn't it?
+"I mean, it's just an Agatha Christie story at the moment, isn't it?
 Murder in a suitcase."

 Ellis said estimating the length of time for a potential extradition was a bit like the question "how long is a piece of string?"